WaveGuard: Robust Deepfake Detection and Source Tracing via Dual-Tree Complex Wavelet and Graph Neural Networks: EXPERIMENTS

 \textbf{Manipulation Pools.} In order to comprehensively evaluate the robustness and adaptability of the algorithm under different distortion conditions, this study constructs two types of operation pools: the Common Pool and Malicious Pool.
-The Common Pool includes a variety of common image distortion operations, such as \textit{\{Identity, JpegTest, Resize, GaussianBlur, MedianBlur, Dropout, SaltPepper, GaussianNoise\} }.
+The Common Pool includes a variety of common image distortion operations, such as \textit{\{JpegTest, Resize, GaussianBlur, MedianBlur, Dropout, SaltPepper, GaussianNoise\} }.
 These operations are used in the training and testing stages to simulate the general distortions that may occur in real-world scenarios, while ensuring that the facial content of the image remains unchanged.
 The Malicious Pool includes two common types of deepfake technologies: face swap and face replay.
-Specifically, SimSwap\cite{swap1} is used for face swap, while GANimation\cite{replace8} and StarGAN\cite{replace3} are used for face replay.
-In the SimSwap task, the target face is randomly selected from the CelebA verification set.
-"In the tasks of GANimation and StarGAN, the target expressions and attributes are randomly selected.
-The attributes are chosen from the set \textit{{Male, Young, BlackHair, BlondHair, BrownHair}}.
+Specifically, for face swapping, we employ SimSwap\cite{swap1}, Uniface\cite{uniface}, CSCS\cite{cscs}, HifiFace\cite{hififace}, and FSRT\cite{fsrt}.
+These methods span various architectural paradigms, including identity injection (SimSwap), latent space alignment based on StyleGAN (Uniface), explicit pseudo-input supervision (CSCS), 3D-aware face modeling (HiFiFace), and transformer-based disentanglement of appearance, pose, and expression (FSRT).
+For face reenactment, we adopt GANimation\cite{replace8} and StarGAN\cite{replace3}, which manipulate facial expressions and attributes through expression-guided deformation and multi-domain attribute control, respectively.
+In the face swap task, the target identity is randomly selected from the CelebA verification set.
+For reenactment models, the target expressions and attributes are randomly sampled from a predefined attribute set: \textit{Male, Young, BlackHair, BlondHair, BrownHair}.
 All forged images are generated using the publicly released pre-trained models to ensure the high credibility and diversity of deepfake images.